-Funeral singers and choirs in Salisbury
+Funeral and wedding choirs in Salisbury

 Salisbury is one of England’s finest medieval cities.
 Its beautiful cathedral close, its historic market square, and its position where five rivers meet have drawn visitors and pilgrims for centuries.
 Salisbury Cathedral itself — famous for the tallest spire in Britain and home to one of the four surviving copies of the Magna Carta — is a building that inspires awe in everyone who enters it.
 The London Choral Service provides professional singers, choirs, and instrumentalists for funerals, weddings, memorials, and ceremonies across Salisbury and Wiltshire, offering music that rises to the occasion these remarkable settings demand.